quatrix/beatboxer/README.md

 1. Data compection when sending `SYNC` between nodes.
 1. Getting peers from `etcd` / `consul`
 1. Add `/ready` readiness probe, to make the node *ready* only after it done the `SYNC`
+1. Some sort of a `COMMIT` mechanism for notification offsets, maybe long polling, maybe storing consumer gorup offsets like kafka?
+1. Currently notification history is `sorted + deduplicated` on `SYNC`, but still duplicate `DEAD` events are possible, need to implement reconciliation for events.